-Medium density refers to an area consisting primarily of lots with multi-unit buildings with more than four units (e.g. townhouse, and low-rise apartment).
+Medium density refers to an area consisting primarily of lots with multiunit buildings with more than four units (e.g., townhouses; apartments up to four-storeys).
 Medium density development is often incorporated into development plans to transition low to high density development in neighbourhoods.